Rameezpnr/AI_with_pyspark/README.md

 # Pyspark-With-Python

-This is working file for pyspark testing
+This is a consolidated pyspark repo, consist of basic functions till advanced analytics